Coronavirus containment in Europe working 'so far,' says Germany's Spahn | DW | 13.02.2020

 Germany's Health Minister Jens Spahn believes that, so far, efforts to contain the coronavirus in Europe are working, but he cautioned that "things could get worse before they get better."

-Speaking to DW in Brussels after a meeting of European health ministers on Thursday, Germany's Jens Spahn told DW that Berlin was engaged in coordinated action with EU partners to combat the coronavirus' spread.
+Speaking to DW in Brussels after a meeting of European health ministers on Thursday, Germany's Jens Spahn said that Berlin was engaged in coordinated action with EU partners to combat the coronavirus' spread.

 At the meeting, ministers discussed "measures regarding travel, while safeguarding the free movement within the EU," according to their joint statement.